Institutional-Repository, University of Moratuwa.

 dc.subject CONSTRUCTION PROJECTS- Projects Success, Projects Management en_US

-dc.title A study of critical success factors beyond the iron triangle for building construction projects in Sri Lanka en_US
+dc.title A Study of critical success factors beyond the iron triangle for building construction projects in Sri Lanka en_US

-dc.type Thesis-Abstract en_US
+dc.type Thesis-Full-text en_US

 dc.identifier.faculty Architecture en_US